 Summary of the Passage

-This passage teaches us that real blessing does not come from money, food, or being liked by others.
-Real blessing comes from knowing and trusting Jesus, even when life is hard.
-God sees us and promises to care for us forever.
+This passage teaches us that a real blessing does not come from money or being popular.
+Real blessing comes from trusting Jesus even when our lives are very hard.
+God sees us and promises to care for us forever in his kingdom.

 Read The Passage